lukaslaobeyer/AutoFlight_v1/documentation/source/autoscript/tutorial.rst

 ================================

 First, take a look at the user interface for writing scripts.
 In the center there is a text area with line numbering and syntax highliting.
 On the top there's a main menu containing options to save/open scripts and execute them as well as to open the documentation.
 There are shortcuts for these actions on the bottom bar.
-Note that on this bar there's also a toggle button to enable the "land on error" behavior, which will automatically make the AR.Drone land when an error in the script is occurrs.
+Note that on this bar there's also a toggle button to enable the "land on error" behavior, which will automatically make the drone land when an error in the script is occurrs.
 Also, apart from executing the scripts you can also simulate them.
 When simulating a script no commands will be sent to the drone.
 Instead, what would happen gets printed in the script output and the program needs the user to enter simulated sensor values.
 This feature is useful for testing your scripts and making sure everything works as expected.

 .. note:: When editing a script you can always press ``F1`` to open the documentation.
 If there's an AutoScript command in the current line, the description of that command will be opened automatically.
 (Try it!)